ECTS

 French & European students:

-Applications are studied by a pedagogical committee made up of the main teachers of the Master's program.
+Applications are reviewed by an academic committee comprising the main teachers on the Master's program.

-Successful candidates must complete their administrative registration as soon as possible, and then proceed to a pedagogical registration indicating the nature of the teaching modules chosen.
+Successful applicants must complete their administrative registration as soon as possible, then proceed with their academic registration, indicating the nature of the teaching modules chosen.

 Target audience

-The MEV course is accessible to holders of a professional license (agronomy, crop protection, plant improvement) or a general license in Life Sciences (plant specialization) accompanied by a BTS (APV, PH,...) or a DUT in biological engineering.
-Acceptance into the Master's program is based on the quality of the student's file evaluated by the teaching staff and on our capacity to accommodate students.
+The MEV program is open to holders of a professional bachelor's degree (agronomy, crop protection, plant breeding) or a general bachelor's degree in Life Sciences (plant specialization) accompanied by a BTS (APV, PH, etc.) or a DUT in Biological Engineering.
+Admission to the Master's program is based on the quality of the application, as assessed by the teaching team, and on our capacity to accommodate new students.

-Knowledge (Bachelor's level) in plant physiology, genetics, plant pathology, agronomy and statistics.
+Knowledge (bachelor's degree level) in plant physiology, genetics, plant pathology, agronomy, and statistics.

 Recommended prerequisites

-Acceptance to the SRM master's program depends on the quality of the student's file and his/her motivation.
-Obtaining a work-study contract is a proof of motivation and of the quality of the student's professional project: it is recommended to apply for this master's program.
+Acceptance into the MEV master's program depends on the quality of the student's application and their motivation.
+Obtaining a work-study contract is proof of motivation and the quality of the student's career plans: it is recommended for applicants to this master's program.
 An interest in management is also highly recommended.